astrohart/MFR/MFR.GUI.Dialogs/README.md

 ##### Remarks

-This method is called to respond to the value of the text inside the CurrentConfiguration File Pathname text box being changed.
+This method is called to respond to the value of the text inside the Configuration File Pathname text box being changed.
 This method responds to such a happenstance by updating the value of the [IsModified](#P-MFR-GUI-OptionsDialog-IsModified 'MFR.GUI.OptionsDialog.IsModified') property to be